proycon/flat/README.rst

     :alt: FLAT screenshot
     :align: center

-Proper right-to-left support for languages such as Arabic, Farsi and Hebrew:
+Proper right-to-left support for languages such as Arabic, Farsi and Hebrew.
+This relies on the FoLiA document having either a metadata attribute *direction* set to ``rtl``, or a properly set *language* field in the metadata.

 .. image:: https://raw.github.com/proycon/flat/master/docs/righttoleft.png
-    :alt: FLAT screenshot (right to left
+    :alt: FLAT screenshot (right to left)
     :align: center

 Extensive history with limitless undo ability, git-based: